AmadeusW/dadswebsite/www.del-art.ca/content/portfolio/work5.md

 draft = false
 image = "img/portfolio/Window_Poster.jpg"
 date = "2016-11-05T18:25:22+05:30"
-title = "Flagship Gallery Marketing Collateral" weight = 0
+title = "Flagship Gallery Marketing Collaterals" weight = 0
 description = "Those artworks bring more individual features and statements and have been used as input to the artists' collaborative gallery." cover = "img/portfolio/Place_of_Rest_SuperCrawl_09_2018.jpg"